Ester-Quinonez/hello-world/README.md

 # hello-world
 First GitHub repository.
-Physics and engineering student willing to learn more about DS.
+Finances and Econonomy student willing to learn more about DS.